myscience/LTTS/README.md

-# Spike Pattern Based Learning (SPBL)
+# Learning Through Target Spikes (LTTS)
-This is the Spike Pattern Based Learning (SPBL) repository for code associated to the PLOS ONE paper: "*Target spiking patterns enable efficient and biologically plausible learning for complex temporal tasks*".
+This is the Learning Through Target Spikes (LTTS) repository for code associated to the PLOS ONE paper: "*Target spiking patterns enable efficient and biologically plausible learning for complex temporal tasks*".

-The model is implemented in the `spbl.py` module.
+The model is implemented in the `ltts.py` module.
 A graphical depiction of the system architecture is offered in the Figure below.

 ![Model](figure/Final_Model.png)